 When you need to buy a gift card, either go to Costco or buy online via Cardpool.
 At Costco, gift cards for movie tickets, massages, and more are always on sale, and at Cardpool you can buy people's unused and unwanted gift cards for up to 35 percent off.

-Believe it or not, the No. 1 seller of Costco-brand Kirkland products online isn't Costco—it's Amazon.
+According to a 2016 study by analytics firm 1010data, covered by Business Insider, the No. 1 seller of Costco-brand Kirkland products online isn't Costco—it's Amazon.
 However, that isn't to say that you should rely on the online retailer for your favorite Kirkland products.
-As Business Insider pointed out, most of the Costco items sold on Amazon are sold at a markup.
+Per a 2019 analysis from Quartz, many items "appear to have a mark-up over their prices on Costco's own website."

-Before you invest in a musical instrument, it's important that you test it out and really get a feel for how it sits on your body—and if you're a novice, then you'll also want to speak with a sales associate about which model is right for you.
-However, since Amazon is an online shop, neither of these things are possible—and since a musical instrument is such a big purchase, it simply makes more sense both economically and practically to go to a real music store.
+Before you invest in a musical instrument, it's important that you test it out and really get a feel for how it sits on your body.
+And if you're a novice, then you'll also want to speak with a sales associate about which model is right for you before making a final decision.
+However, since Amazon is an online shop, neither of these things is possible.

 You shouldn't run into any problems when you buy software on Amazon that's sold by a verified retailer like Intuit.
 You might find yourself with a faulty product, however, should you choose to purchase opened software from a third-party seller just to save a few bucks.
 As software site ProDesignTools explains, it's perfectly plausible for someone to try to pass off their Adobe software that's been rendered useless as a brand-new product.